 Qualifications | |

-Credit Score | 680 recommended but varies by lender |
+Credit score | 680 recommended but varies by lender |

-Time in Business | 12 months but may vary by lender and loan program |
+Time in business | 12 months but may vary by lender and loan program |

-Annual Revenue | Varies by lender but recommended to have a history of profitability |
+Annual revenue | Varies by lender but recommended to have a history of profitability |

-DSCR | 1.25x recommended but may vary by lender |
+Debt service coverage ratio (DSCR) | 1.25x recommended but may vary by lender |

-Down Payment | 10% minimum |
+Down payment | 10% minimum |

 Collateral | Typically required |

-How SBA CAPLine Loans Work
+How SBA CAPLine loans work

 The SBA CAPLine program is intended to help businesses with short-term needs.
 This can include cyclical or seasonal expenses.
 The SBA CAPLines program has four different types of loans available, some of which offer revolving and nonrevolving financing options: